-- The main advantage of using TIFFS over JPEGs is that they offer higher levels of detail due to their ability to store more information per pixel than JPEGs do without sacrificing any image quality during compression or storage processes .
+- The main advantage of using TIFFS over JPEGs is that they offer higher levels of detail because they can store more information per pixel than JPEGs without sacrificing image quality during compression or storage processes.

-- Additionally, because they support multiple layers they are great for editing purposes since each layer can be adjusted independently from one another without affecting any other parts of the photo .
+- Additionally, because they support multiple layers, they are great for editing since each layer can be adjusted independently without affecting any other parts of the photo.

-- Finally , because they use lossless compression algorithms , you don't have to worry about losing any data when compressing your photos .
+- Finally, because they use lossless compression algorithms, you don't have to worry about losing data when compressing your photos.

 Disadvantages Of TIFFS:

-- One major disadvantage with using tiffs instead of jpegs is that tiff files tend to take up more space on disk due to their larger size compared with jpegs .
+- One major disadvantage of using tiffs instead of jpegs is that tiff files tend to take up more space on disk due to their larger size compared with jpegs.

-- Additionally , if you're looking for something quick and easy then tiffs may not be suitable since there's usually quite a bit more work involved when dealing with these types of files compared with jpegs .
+- Additionally, if you're looking for something quick and easy, tiffs may not be suitable since there's usually quite a bit more work involved when dealing with these types of files than jpegs.

-- Lastly , depending on what software you're using , opening large tiff files can sometimes take longer than expected due its complexity .
+- Lastly, depending on what software you're using, opening large tiff files can sometimes take longer than expected due to its complexity.

 Advantages Of JPEGS :

-- JPEGs offer several advantages over tiffs including faster loading times thanks to their smaller size as well as better compatibility across different platforms since this type of format has been around longer than tiffs have been available on computers .
+- JPEGs offer several advantages over tiffs, including faster loading times thanks to their smaller size and better compatibility across different platforms since this type of format has been around longer than tiffs have been available on computers.

-- Additionally , because it uses “lossy” compression algorithms it allows users to reduce file sizes even further without having too much impact on overall picture quality making them perfect for web applications where small file sizes are essential but high-quality images aren't necessary .
+- Additionally, because it uses “lossy” compression algorithms, it allows users to reduce file sizes even further without impacting overall picture quality.
+It makes them perfect for web applications where small file sizes are essential, but high-quality images aren't necessary.

-- The biggest downside associated with jpgs compared with tiffs is that they don't retain nearly as much information per pixel meaning there will likely be some degree of degradation after repeated saving cycles regardless if no changes were made between saves or not unlike what happens when working with uncompressed raw data like those found within unedited photographs taken directly from cameras' sensors before being processed through post production software like Adobe Lightroom Classic CC etc…
+- The biggest downside associated with jpg compared with tiffs is that they don't retain nearly as much information per pixel, meaning there will likely be some degree of degradation after repeated saving cycles regardless if no changes were made between saves or not, unlike what happens when working with uncompressed raw data like those found within unedited photographs taken directly from cameras' sensors before being processed through post-production software like Adobe Lightroom Classic CC, etc.

 How to Convert a TIFF File?